This piece was originally published on January 2, 2017, and was updated on October 24, 2022.

 Using the average home price in Toronto, we can calculate the average mortgage payment as follows:

-The minimum down payment required to purchase a home in Toronto can be calculated with the following formula:
+Since the average price of a home in Toronto is above $500,000, the minimum down payment required can be calculated with the following formula:

 - If the home price is above $500,000 the minimum down payment is 10% of the portion of the home’s price above $500,000 plus 5% of $500,000 (which is $25,000).
 The formula is as follows: minimum down payment = (house price-$500,000) + $25,000